loda-lang/loda-programs/programs/oeis/list3.md

 * [A313685](http://oeis.org/A313685) ([L19 program](313/A313685.asm)): Coordination sequence Gal.4.43.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313694](http://oeis.org/A313694) ([L10 program](313/A313694.asm)): Coordination sequence Gal.4.63.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313703](http://oeis.org/A313703) ([L19 program](313/A313703.asm)): Coordination sequence Gal.5.129.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313704](http://oeis.org/A313704) ([L107 program](313/A313704.asm)): Coordination sequence Gal.6.323.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313717](http://oeis.org/A313717) ([L20 program](313/A313717.asm)): Coordination sequence Gal.6.151.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313718](http://oeis.org/A313718) ([L15 program](313/A313718.asm)): Coordination sequence Gal.6.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313719](http://oeis.org/A313719) ([L30 program](313/A313719.asm)): Coordination sequence Gal.5.116.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.